Air Traffic Control Tower Replacement at SFO

 USGBC LEED Gold-Certified

-Sustainable design strategies included:
+Sustainable design strategies include:

 • Solar panels installed on a nearby building roof